Go to the main content sectionanchor

 • Jinhu Leisure Agricultural Area

-• Location: The Jinhu Leisure Agriculture Area center is located at the Kouhu Visitor Center.
+• Jinhu Leisure Agricultural Area is located within the Kouhu Visitor Center.

 • Hualien City, Hualien County